underyx/bence.dev/_posts/2017-06-25-setting-up-a-full-screen-windows-chrome-dashboard.md

   - `--full-screen` makes Chrome launch in full screen mode.
   - `--kiosk=<url>` sets the default URL to open.
   - `--disable-session-crashed-bubble` disables the "Chrome didn't shut down properly" alert after the PC reboots
-3. Rename the shortcut from 'Google Chrome' to the name of your dashboard page, just to keep things clean
+3. Rename the shortcut from "Google Chrome" to the name of your dashboard page, just to keep things clean
 4. Move this shortcut to `%APPDATA%\Microsoft\Windows\Start Menu\Startup`
    to make Windows launch it automatically upon startup.